2006 Kisima Music Awards

 The 2006 Kisima Music Awards were held in Nairobi, Kenya.
-They were the first of the awards to be broadcast across Africa on television, after the organisers partnered with South African satellite station Channel O, and was also the first to feature a "Social Responsibility" award category.
+They were the first of the awards to be broadcast across Africa on television, after the organisers partnered with South African satellite station Channel O, and were also the first to feature a "Social Responsibility" award category.
 The event encountered controversy when at least five artists refused to play at a later charity concert, citing that they had not entered a performing contract with the Kisima Music Trust.
 The motto for the ceremony was "Our Heritage of Splendor", and featured acts included Juma Nature, Obsessions and Nameless.